by Carol Baxter

 From Carol's book Black Widow.
 Watch a video snippet from her "Black Widow" cruise talk (filmed 2018).

-In 1942, only ten weeks after the Pearl Harbour attack, Japan brings the Pacific War to Australia by bombing Darwin, a vital asset in Australia’s strategic defence system.
+In 1942, only ten weeks after the Pearl Harbour attack, Japan turns its deadly gaze towards Australia.
+Hundreds of Japanese planes bomb Darwin, a vital asset in the nation's strategic defence system.
 Are they planning an invasion?

-As we cross the world's oceans, changing time zones along the way, join the History Detective, Carol Baxter, as she investigates "time" itself and how the world came to shackle the eight units of time that drive our lives today.
+As we cross the world's oceans changing time zones along the way, let's explore the surprisingly strange subject of how we came to shackle the eight units of time that drive our lives today and what precipitated the establishment of the different time zones that plague us during our travels.